Machine Learning for K-adaptability in Two-stage Robust Optimization: Experiments

 \section{Experiments}

-We now investigate if \textit{it is possible to learn a node selection strategy that generalizes (i) to other problem sizes, (ii) to different values of $K$, and (iii) to various problems.} We answer this question by a detailed study of two problems: capital budgeting (with loans) and shortest path \citep{subramanyam2020k}, whose formulations are given in Appendix \ref{app:problems}.
+We now investigate if \textit{it is possible to learn a node selection strategy that generalizes (i) to other problem sizes, (ii) to different values of $K$, and (iii) to various problems.} We answer this question by a detailed study of two problems: capital budgeting (with loans) and shortest path \citep{subramanyam2020k}, whose formulations are given in Appendix~\ref{app:problems}.
 This section is set up as follows: First, the effectiveness of the original $K$-B\&B is tested on the problems.
 Then, we compare $K$-B\&B to \textsc{$K$-B\&B-NodeSelection}.
 We shall observe that the results obtained with our approach are very promising.

 For solving the MILPs, Gurobi 9.1.1 \citep{gurobi} is used.
 All computations of generating training data, $K$-B\&B, and \textsc{$K$-B\&B-NodeSelection} are performed on an Intel Xeon Gold 6130 CPU @ 2.1 GHz with 96 GB RAM.
 Training of the ML model is executed on an Intel Core i7-10610U CPU @ 1.8 GHz with 16 GB RAM.
-Our implementation along with the scripts to reproduce our results are availabel online \footnote{The Python code can be found at \texttt{https://github.com/estherjulien/KAdaptNS}.}
+Our implementation along with the scripts to reproduce our results are available online\footnote{\url{https://github.com/estherjulien/KAdaptNS}}.